daoudeddy/termux-indilib/README.md

 There's a patch file included in this repo with the changes needed to make work you can check it

 ## How about indi-3rdparty
-I have some test but got a lot of error, will push a script later on so you can test it and help, and later make it official if possible
+I have made some tests but got a lot of error, will push a script later on so you can test it and help, and later make it official if possible

 ## Another note
 You can create an issue with the problem you're facing so we can fix it